 What is Security in the Community?

-This is a set of guides to teach developers how to learn security from online services like Stack Overflow.
+This is a guide that shows developers how to improve learning about security using online Q&A sites like Stack Overflow.

 Why should I use this?